|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On December 17, 1941 the Díli sector was assigned to 7th Section of C Platoon of the 2/2nd Australian Independent Company "The Double Reds" led by Lt.
 Archie Campbell and comprised of eighteen men.

-During the night of February 20, 1942 the Japanese landed near Dili.
-Shortly after daybreak, the enemy ambushed, captured and executed twelve of Campbell's men plus two others.
+Shortly after daybreak, the Japanese ambushed, captured and executed twelve of Campbell's men plus two others.
 One commando escaped playing dead and was later rescued by a Timorese native.
 Another, spared for interrogation, became a Prisoner Of War (POW).
 The remainder of C Platoon dispersed into the mountains and regrouped.
-Afterwards, Díli was sacked by the Japanese. who found it almost uninhabited.

 Starting in the middle of 1942 until the middle of 1944, Dili was bombed by Allied aircraft and the city was largely reduced to rubble.

 American missions against Dili